dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

      Move the position in the current path on *drawable* to (*x*, *y*).

-     The function *move-to* can be used several times within the definition of a path, allowing for the definition of several visually separate sections within the same path.
+     The function :gf:`move-to` can be used several times within the definition of a path, allowing for the definition of several visually separate sections within the same path.